Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Ethics/Broader Impact

 \section{Ethics/Broader Impact}

-Fast-MIA is designed to advance the understanding of privacy risks in LLMs by enabling reproducible and standardized evaluation of membership inference attacks.
+Fast-MIA is designed to advance the understanding of privacy risks in LLMs by enabling reproducible and standardized evaluation of MIAs.
 While the methods implemented in the library can potentially be used to identify whether a given text was part of a model’s training data, the primary purpose of this work is to support responsible research into memorization and data leakage.

-We emphasize that the library does not include pre-trained attack models, or automatic data scraping routines.
-Instead, it focuses on benchmarking known attack strategies under controlled experimental settings.
-We believe that enabling reproducible and transparent evaluation of MIA risk is a necessary step toward the development of safer and more privacy-preserving language models.
+We emphasize that the library does not include pre-trained MIA models, or automatic data scraping routines.
+Instead, it focuses on benchmarking known MIA strategies under controlled experimental settings.
+We believe that enabling reproducible and transparent evaluation of MIA risk is a necessary step toward the development of safer and more privacy-preserving LLMs.

 Fast-MIA is released under an open-source license, but we encourage users to follow ethical research practices, including proper citation and responsible data handling.
-We position Fast-MIA as a platform to promote robust and responsible privacy-aware language model development, rather than as a tool for exploitation.
+We position Fast-MIA as a platform to promote robust and responsible privacy-aware development of LLMs, rather than as a tool for exploitation.